ralfspoeth/json/README.md

 and translates into

     public final class JsonNull implements Element {
-        private JsonNull() {}
+        private JsonNull() {} // prevent instantiation
         public static final JsonNull INSTANCE = new JsonNull(); }

 ## Modelling `String` as Record of String

-There is no need to wrap JSON strings into records with a single component of type string.
+There is strictly speaking no need to wrap JSON strings into records with a single component of type string.
-But in order to make strings part of the sealed hierarchy we have to do so:
+But in order to make JSON strings part of the sealed hierarchy we have to do so:

     public record JsonString(String value) implements Element {